Instagram Model Camila Bernal Wears A Tiny Black Thong & Ties Up Her Shirt To Flaunt Her Midriff

 “Am I in Heaven or what?…” asked one admirer.

-“SUCH A GORGEOUS PRINCESS WITH AN AMAZING BODY,” gushed another fan.
-They trailed their comment with tons of emoji, alternating between heart-eyes, peaches, and flames.
+“SUCH A GORGEOUS PRINCESS WITH AN AMAZING BODY,” gushed another fan, trailing their comment with tons of emoji, alternating between heart-eyes, peaches, and flames.

 “Wonderful and every day more beautiful!!!” raved a third person, trailing their remark with several red heart emoji.

-Earlier this month, The Inquisitr reported that Camile had shared a sweet pic of herself wearing a red bikini while lounging on a boat.
-She was photographed sitting beside an adorable baby.
+Earlier this month, The Inquisitr reported that Camila had shared a sweet pic of herself wearing a red bikini that exposed her cleavage and midriff while lounging on a boat.
+She was photographed sitting beside her adorable infant son, Jacob.